48 Jing3 井

 Line 4 is the feminine, the well, in the right place for feminine, signifying the well here is lined with new bricks.
 Although no direct benefit is provided by line 4 (as it is not water), it sustains line 5, clean and cold water, and acts righteously at its position to ensure proper operation of the well.
 Therefore there will be no fault or calamity.
 It is recommended to build an open and unobstructed channel so that all able and virtuous people can be recruited to serve society and the country.

 Enlightenment through six four: reconditioning the channel (of the well).
 When this line is triggered to move, it signifies that the well is repaired and lined with new bricks.
 Therefore it should be able to function without fault.
 In the case of a business, this signifies that a sales network is established.
 However, should this line change to masculine, the hexagram would become Da Guo (28), a bending ridgepole due to excessive masculine rigidity.
-Da Guo also denotes a coffin, signifying a total failure because of lacking flexibility (in price, sales, etc.).
+Da Guo also denotes a coffin, signifying a total failure because of lacking flexibility (in sales, pricing, etc.).

 The 5th line